With emerging last-mile training programs, is college necessary?

 Leo and I had a great time in Connecticut.
 We went to a Yard Goats game.
 We stayed at the Mohegan Sun so he could take his photos.
 And we enjoyed the world’s greatest pizza: Pepe’s in New Haven.
 Although Leo had prepared a detailed itinerary down to the hour, I prevailed upon him to walk around New Haven for 90 minutes.
 I managed to show him a few important places, and pleasant memories flooded back.

 People often ask me whether Leo and his brothers will go to college.
-My answer is: it’s entirely up to him.
-As long as he’s in an environment – study or work – where he’s learning from his peers, I’ll be supportive of that.
+My answer is: It’s entirely up to him.
+As long as he’s in an environment — study or work — where he’s learning from his peers, I’ll be supportive of that.
 And if that’s a last-mile training program or college MVP, I’m confident he’ll find his own Connecticut, and probably remember it much better.

 0